 We played one more game that summer, and it was against the same team from outside of the village of Waterford.
 This time we were the visiting team and I pitched again on a diamond which was set in a cow pasture.
 Unfortunately, I didn't pitch well that day and we lost the game.

 Our team in the summer of 1958 had the same players from the year before with the addition of Ralph, a bigger boy like me.
 That summer we played two games.
 One of the games was away against German Settlement in a neighboring county.
 Once again, I pitched that day, even though I had six stitches in my lower right leg from a farm accident suffered a few days earlier.
-We lost that game because I thought I could throw a curve which didn't break at all.
-The opposing hitter got a hit which scored the winning run.
+We lost that game because I thought I could throw a curve that didn't break at all.
+The opposing hitter got a hit that scored the winning run.

 The End of Playing Baseball as a Kid